GUIDE 2025

 Listing Languages

 Many jobs require you to speak and write in English.
 And if you know another language, you immediately stand out.
-Many companies want to make their product more accessible globally and they need UX writers who understand and can write in multiple languages.
-It’s a huge advantage if you can do this.
-It can make up for a significant lack of other experience.
+Many companies want to make their product more accessible globally and need UX writers who understand and can write in multiple languages.
+It’s a significant advantage if you can do this.
+It can make up for a considerable lack of other experience.
 You can even get hired over someone with several more years of experience than you.

-Just make sure that if you do list that you know another language, you can write competently in it.
+Just make sure that if you list that you know another language, you can write competently.
 Too many people list languages that they can’t perform job functions in.
 It’s deceiving and leaves a bad impression on your potential employer.

 Also, many European countries, like France, Spain, and Germany, prefer to hire people who can speak their native language well.